Luiti/luiti/README.markdown

 9. `date_value_by_type_in_end`.
 If current date type is Week, and it'll return Sunday 11:59:59 clock in the current week.
 10. `pre_task_by_self`.
 Usually it returns previous task in the current date type.
 If reaches the time boundary of current date type, it returns RootTask.
 11. `is_reach_the_edge`.
 It's semester at 17zuoye business.
 12. `instances_by_date_range`.
-Class function, return all task intances list that belongs to current date range.
+Class function, return all task instances list that belongs to current date range.
 13. `task_class`.
 Return current task class.